 - 1. The main Mitzvah is to have a festive meal on the day of Purim.
-In addition, one should have a nicer meal than usual on the evening of Purim. - 2.
-The table should be set nicely for the evening meal.
+In addition, one should have a nicer meal than usual on the evening of Purim. - The table should be set nicely for the evening meal.
 Some have a custom to light candles. - 3.
 There is a custom to eat seeds and pod foods such as rice, peas, and beans.
 It is not necessary to eat bread at this meal. - 4.
-It is customary to eat "Hamantashen" with a filling made of poppy-seed. - 5.
+It is customary to eat "Hamantashen" with a filling made of poppy-seed.
+It is also customary to eat "kreplach." - 5.
 The prevalent custom is to eat bread and beef at the daytime meal. - 6.
 Some women have a custom to drink a little wine in honor of the day.
-It is not necessary for children to drink wine. - 7.
-It is customary to serve the daytime meal in the afternoon after the Mincha prayer.
-The meal may continue into the night and some have the custom to deliberately do so.
-However, the main part of the meal should be eaten during the day. - 8.
-If the meal finishes at night, one should still say "Al Hanisim" during the Birchas Hamazon. - 9.
-One should set a spiritual tone for this meal by doing the following: - Spend a little time studying Torah before the meal.
-There is a special Mitzvah to begin studying the laws of Pesach on Purim. - Have in mind that eating the meal is a Mitzvah. - Relate the Purim miracles and sing praise to Hashem during the meal. - 10.
+It is not necessary for children to drink wine. - One should set a spiritual tone for this meal by doing the following: - Spend a little time studying Torah before the meal.
+There is a special Mitzvah to begin studying the laws of Pesach on Purim. - Have in mind that eating the meal is a Mitzvah. - Relate the Purim miracles and sing praise to Hashem during the meal. - 8.
 It is a Mitzvah for men to drink wine.
 According to some opinions there is an obligation to become dunk until he can no longer distinguish between 'Cursed be Haman' and 'Blessed be Mordechai.'
 According to other opinions, one is only requite to drink more than the usual, but not to the point of getting drunk.
-One should then go to sleep and thereby be unable to distinguish between 'Cursed be Haman' and 'Blessed be Mordechai.' - 11.
+One should then go to sleep and thereby be unable to distinguish between 'Cursed be Haman' and 'Blessed be Mordechai.' - 9.
 The Sages certainly did not want people to make a fool of themselves and behave with frivolity and disgrace.
 The intention is to come closer to Hashem, using joy to reach great heights of love and praise for Hashem.
 A person who knows that intoxication will prevent him from making blessings or praying properly, or will lead him to light-headedness, should follow the second opinion.
-Everything that one does should be purely for the sake of Heaven. - 12.
+Everything that one does should be purely for the sake of Heaven. - 10.
 It is preferable to fulfill this Mitzvah by drinking wine only.
-A person who wishes may have other alcoholic drinks after some wine. - 13.
+A person who wishes may have other alcoholic drinks after some wine. - 11.
 The main obligation is to drink during the festive meal.
 If a person wishes to fulfill the Mitzvah by sleeping, he should drink a little wine during the meal and go to sleep after Birchas Hamazon.
-Sufficient time should be left to sleep before nightfall. - 14.
-One should refrain from drinking too much if alcoholic drinks are harmful to him. - 15.
-It is customary to wear costumes and masks on Purim. - 16.
+Sufficient time should be left to sleep before nightfall. - 12.
+One should refrain from drinking too much if alcoholic drinks are harmful to him. - 13.
+It is customary to wear costumes and masks on Purim. - 14.
 One should refrain from dressing in costumes of the opposite gender.
-The same applies for children. - 17.
-If a person insulted someone while intoxicated, he is required to ask for forgiveness. - 18.
-Although it is customary to have Purim 'shtik' [plays, skits, songs, etc.] it is forbidden to insult or embarrass people even in jest. - 19.
-It is customary NOT to drink and drive during Purim.
-One who disobeys this law could be in BIG tzouris!
+The same applies for children. - 15.
+If a person insulted someone while intoxicated, he is required to ask for forgiveness. - 16.
+Although it is customary to have Purim 'shtik' [plays, skits, songs, etc.] it is forbidden to insult or embarrass people even in jest.